Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 All plans include geofence alerts, speed notifications, tracking history reports, and email/SMS alerts.
 There are no activation fees, no contracts, and no cancellation penalties.
 You can switch between plans, though changes take 1-2 billing cycles to apply.
 Annual prepayment drops the monthly cost to around $15.95/mo, which brings the yearly expense to roughly $191.

 For vehicle tracking and asset monitoring, the Basic plan at 60-second intervals provides enough granularity.
-If you are tracking a child or elderly family member who might wander, the Elite plan's 5-second updates are worth the extra cost for faster response.
+If you're tracking a child or elderly family member who might wander, the Elite plan's 5-second updates are worth the extra cost for faster response, though our top kid-tracking picks cover wearables built for that job.
 For context, the SpyTec GPS tracker charges similar monthly rates but includes a slightly more polished app interface.

 The Family1st Pro App